wp-plugins/wp-custom-fields-search/README.txt

 You will need to create a hidden field, which searches on the post_type data type, then give this field the value "Page".
 This field will not show up in the interface but will affect the search results giving you page search.

+= How to sort results =

+The sorting functionality is not 100% complete yet.
+At present you can set the sort order of results, but it's a little counter intuitive.
+Create a new field on your search form, set the data type and data field to the field you want to sort by, set the compare function to "Sort Order", and set the widget to "Hidden Constant".
+To sort in reverse order set the constant value to "descending".

 == Screenshots ==
 1. Front end search box
 2. Back end admin screen showing field config